 13. Eastern New Mexico University

 Eastern New Mexico University offers two of the best online actuarial science programs available in the education marketplace in the Garden State with its Bachelor of Science or Bachelor of Arts degree in Mathematics with an academic foundation in actuarial science.
 Required classes include calculus, linear algebra, modern algebra, financial management, real analysis, intuitive topology, topics in Euclidean geometry, elements of statistical techniques, differential equations, elementary computational methods, financial math, quantitative finance, and mathematical models, to name a few.

 Eastern New Mexico University (ENMU) was founded in the 1920s as a public two-year school.
 Eastern New Mexico University is noted to be a Hispanic-serving institution with three campuses in Eastern New Mexico.
 Eastern New Mexico University’s suburban campuses and online platform serve more than 6,010 students.

 What We Like: Eastern New Mexico University was initially developed as a teacher’s training school by the state’s legislature.

 Degree: BA or BS in Mathematics – foundation for actuarial science

 14. Mercy College

-Mercy College offers a BA in Mathematics that prepares students for rewarding careers in the areas of statistics, engineering, applied math, operations research, actuarial science, and game programming, among others.
-Mercy College’s best online actuarial science programs include classes in number theory, linear algebra, algebraic structures, numerical analysis, math methods in data science, complex variables, and applied cryptography, to name a few.
+Mercy College offers a BA in Mathematics that prepares students for rewarding careers in the areas of statistics, engineering, applied math, operations, actuarial science, and game programming, among others.
+Mercy College’s best online actuarial science programs include classes in number theory, linear algebra, algebraic structures, numerical analysis, math methods in data science, complex variables, quantitative finance, and applied cryptography, to name a few.

 Mercy College is a private institution of higher education that was founded in 1950.
 Mercy College maintains several campuses in the southern New York State area with a student enrollment that exceeds 11,150 students, who hail from more than 40 states and 50 countries.